 The first floor has a divided (Dutch) door with transom with a flat terracotta (or stone) lintel.
-The one-over-one window similarly features a flat terracotta (or stone) lintel.
 The second floor has two centered rectangular windows in a one-over-one configuration topped by semicircular windows mimicking the shape of the round arches immediately above.
 The round arches are pierced by elongated keystones.
 In between the second and third floors is a bracketed cornice running the length of the building.
 The third floor features a mansard roof with two gabled dormers with the windows in a one-over-one configuration, each with bracketed cornice.
 The gables are shingled with terracotta tiles.
 The party wall adjacent to the Style "C" building includes copper flashing while the party wall adjacent to the Style "A" building remains unadorned.